rsdoiel/antenna/2023/socal_north_2023.42.md

 ---

-## Occidental student loses family members – 3 dead, 9 missing – in Oct.
+## Occidental student loses family members – 12 missing – in Oct.
 7 Hamas attack on Israel

 date: 2023-10-18, from: The Occidental News (Occidental College Student Newspaper)

 <p>The militant group Hamas attacked Israeli territory Oct.
 7, killing more than 1,400 Israelis.
 Jake Trust (first year), said he lost contact with 12 family members in the attack.
 After a five-hour flight from Boston to LA Oct.
 10, Trust said his phone was flooded with missed phone calls from his parents.
 Trust was returning to [&#8230;]</p>
-<p>The post <a rel="nofollow" href="https://theoccidentalnews.com/news/2023/10/18/occidental-student-loses-family-members-3-dead-9-missing-in-oct-7-hamas-attack-on-israel/2909813">Occidental student loses family members – 3 dead, 9 missing – in Oct.
+<p>The post <a rel="nofollow" href="https://theoccidentalnews.com/news/2023/10/18/occidental-student-loses-family-members-3-dead-9-missing-in-oct-7-hamas-attack-on-israel/2909813">Occidental student loses family members – 12 missing – in Oct.
 7 Hamas attack on Israel</a> appeared first on <a rel="nofollow" href="https://theoccidentalnews.com">The Occidental</a>.</p>

 <https://theoccidentalnews.com/news/2023/10/18/occidental-student-loses-family-members-3-dead-9-missing-in-oct-7-hamas-attack-on-israel/2909813>